DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 Another significant challenge was that the target webpage was written in Chinese, making it difficult for me to understand its structure and locate key data points.
 Over time, this became easier as I collaborated with the **inventory team** of the business, whose insights helped me navigate the data more effectively.

 Despite these challenges, I gained **valuable new skills** and discovered different approaches to problem-solving.
-This project was a **real-world experience** where I acted as a data analyst, helping a business owner gain insights into **order trends and volume** while demonstrating the importance of **data analytics in business operations and decision-making**.
-Most importantly, it was personally meaningful to support my sister in taking her **first step toward digital transformation**, reinforcing the impact that data-driven strategies can have on small businesses.
+This project was a **real-world experience** where I acted as a data analyst, helping the business owner gain insights into **order trends and volume** while demonstrating the importance of **data analytics in business operations and decision-making**.
+Most importantly, it was personally meaningful to support the business in taking its **first step toward digital transformation**, reinforcing the impact that data-driven strategies can have on small businesses.

 # Conclusion